What to Expect: Your Guide to MAC Lung Disease Treatment

-Reviewed by: HU Medical Review Board | Last reviewed: December 2022
+Reviewed by: HU Medical Review Board | Last reviewed: December 2022 | Last updated: June 2026

 However, treating more severe cases is harder.
 Also, relapse of the original infection or reinfection may occur in up to one-half of people who were previously cured.
-Reinfection happens when someone is infected again, this time with MAC bacteria that has become resistant to antibiotic drugs.1
+Reinfection happens when someone is infected again, this time with MAC bacteria that have become resistant to antibiotic drugs.1

-Making the decision to treat
+When should I make the decision to treat MAC lung disease?

 However, without treatment, half or more cases will progress within 2 to 10 years.
 This means that most people will eventually need to treat their MAC lung disease.1-3